 4-H Landscape Challenge

-This challenge is meant to promote landscape design knowledge and professionalism to 4-H students by simulating a real-life interaction between customer and landscape professional.
+This challenge is meant to promote landscape design knowledge and professionalism to 4-H students by simulating a real-life interaction between a customer and landscape professional.
 Additionally, the challenge will serve to educate the public on the value of landscaping by beautifying the grounds.